 “MacDonald’s selections tread a pitch-perfect path between being comprehensive and making an engrossing and illuminating narrative.
 He has perfected his voice, and controls the entire history of U.S. avant-garde film with an easy and graceful confidence.”

 –David E. James, author of The Most Typical Avant-Garde: History and Geography of Minor Cinemas in Los Angeles

 Scott MacDonald, Professor of Film History at Hamilton College, is author of the five volumes of the Critical Cinema series (UC Press), of The Garden in the Machine: A Field Guide to Independent Films about Place (UC Press), and of several other books on avant-garde film and on institutions that have kept avant-garde film alive.
 He is currently Visiting Professor of Film History at Hamilton College and at Harvard University.

-Canyon Cinema has partnered with the Millennium Film Journal to help widen exposure and access to the 35th Anniversary print issue.
+Canyon Cinema Foundation has partnered with the Millennium Film Journal to help widen exposure and access to the 35th Anniversary print issue.
 MFJ, one of the oldest continuously published journals of artists’ moving image works.
 Since its inception in the 1970s, MFJ has documented the multiple transformations of “the cinematic” in the hands of artists.
 The publication’s sole commitment is to the cinema as an art form rather than a product.
-Buy the special oversized anniversary issue from the Canyon Cinema store today.
+Buy the special oversized anniversary issue from the Canyon Cinema Foundation store today.